What are Living Learning Communities (LLC)?

-Freshmen Village is a living learning community where first year students with a shared interest live together in one of our residence halls.
+A living learning community where first year students with a shared interest live together in one of our residence halls.
 They take a shared class together and have an amazing outside-of-the-classroom experience focused around that particular theme or interest.
 These communities are all designed to support the academic success of our students, help students make friends, and ultimately graduate and become a successful member of the global community.
-The Freshmen Village program is an outstanding way in which the University of Hawai'i at Hilo is supporting the success of our newest students.
+The Living Learning Community program is an outstanding way in which the University of Hawai'i at Hilo is supporting the success of our newest students.

-What are the benefits of joining the Freshmen Village?
+What are the benefits of joining an LLC?

-Research shows that students who get involved in living learning communities like the Freshmen Village are more likely to:
+Research shows that students who get involved in living learning communities are more likely to:

 - Stay in college